 We Negotiate with the Insurance Company for You

-The insurer might undervalue your claim to avoid paying out the true value.
+The insurer might undervalue your claim to avoid paying out its true value.
 The insurance adjuster might attempt to settle before you have the chance to secure legal counsel.
 The company hopes to get to you before an attorney can advise you to reject the offer.
+If the insurance company offers less than you’re owed, we will present evidence showing your right to damages.

 Despite how common settlements are, not every claim will end with a negotiated resolution.
 When settlements do not come together, a trial is the only way to successfully resolve a personal injury claim.